 - Gallery stools are available upon request for general visitors and tour groups.
 Please ask at the entrance desk.

-- Large-print exhibition labels are available at the front desk (or in the galleries themselves when possible).
+- Large-print exhibition labels are available at the front desk (or in the galleries themselves when possible) for visitors with low vision.

 - With prior notice, an American Sign Language (ASL) interpreter can be made available for guided tours or public programs by emailing firstname.lastname@example.org or by calling 919.515.3503.